-This document sets out our commitment to providing a safe, respectful, and productive work environment for all employees.
-This policy outlines the procedures and guidelines that can be applied when an employee's conduct falls below acceptable standards.
-The aim is to help and encourage all employees to achieve and maintain the required standards of conduct and to ensure that the School is objective, reasonable and consistent in its approach to dealing with employee discipline issues.
+1.1 This document sets out the School's policy on discipline and the procedure to be applied when an employee's conduct falls below acceptable standards.
+The aim is to help and encourage all employees to achieve and maintain the required standards of conduct and to ensure that the School is objective, firm, reasonable and consistent in its approach to dealing with employee discipline issues.
 The policy is compliant with the ACAS code of practice and guidance.